 Agricultural landscapes vs highways

 We found that Yellowhammer’s song duration differed by locality type (Table 2, Fig. 2).
 Whereas in the agricultural landscape, the average song duration was around 180 s, the average song duration in the localities near highways was only around 50 s.
-There was also a weak effect of wind and air pressure (p = 0.1, Table 2), suggesting that the weather variables could also have a slight impact on the singing activity but the impact of the locality type is stronger.
+There was also a significant effect of wind speed and air pressure (Table 2), suggesting that the weather variables could also have an impact, although not affecting the magnitude of the effect of the locality type (i.e., there is no significant interaction between locality type and these weather variables).

 The strophe length was affected by locality type in interaction with temperature (Table 2, Fig. 2, supplementary Tab S1).
 Under low temperatures around 2 °C, there was practically no difference in strophe length between the agricultural landscape and highways.
 But with increasing temperature, this difference grew to ca 1.5 s longer strophes in the agricultural landscape compared to highways (Fig. 2).

-We found a weakpositive effect of air pressure on the onset of Yellowhammer’s singing at localities close to the highways , but not in the agricultural landscape (Fig. 2).
+We found a positive effect of air pressure on the onset of Yellowhammer’s singing at localities close to the highways , but not in the agricultural landscape (Fig. 2).
 There was, however, relatively high uncertainty associated with this effect (see the wide confidence bands in the corresponding plot in Fig 2).

 Distance to roads